-Gina is playing netball with her friends in PE when she notices one of her friends having an asthma attack.
+Dan is playing basketball with some friends when he notices one of them having an asthma attack.

 How confident do you feel about helping someone who is having an asthma attack?Not at all Totally Skip

-After a sprint from one end of the court to the other Jenny stopped and bent over onto her knees.
-I thought maybe she was just out of breath from all the running.
+Josh was running to get the ball after a particularly bad shot when he suddenly stopped and bent over on to his knees.
+I thought maybe he was just out of breath from all the running.

-Liz and Sally quickly realised how serious the situation was.
-Jenny was having an asthma attack and really struggling to breathe in and out normally.
+I went to get the ball instead but when I saw the others heading over to Josh I knew something must be going on.
+Cara quickly realised how serious the situation was.
+Josh was having an asthma attack and really struggling to breathe in and out normally.

-Gina didn’t step in to help Jenny when she had an asthma attack, but some of her friends did.
+Dan didn’t step in to help Josh when he had an asthma attack, but one of his other friends did.
 What would make you step in and help someone, rather than stand back?